MrBubles/My-Konas-Collection-Lmao/README.md

 # My-Konas-Collection-Lmao
-Tried To Find As Much Versions of konas tha
+Tried To Find As Much Versions Of A Konas Jar I Can Find